codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the grape do when he got stepped on?
-He let out a little wine.
+How does a scientist freshen their breath?
+With experi-mints!

 ## Daily Trivia

-What is the name of the default theme that is installed with Windows XP?
+What does the acronym CDN stand for in terms of networking?
- 1. Whistler
+ 1. Compressed Data Network
- 2. Bliss
+ 2. Computational Data Network
- 3. Neptune
+ 3. Content Distribution Network
- 4. Luna
+ 4. Content Delivery Network

 <details>
   <summary>Answer</summary>
-  Luna
+  Content Delivery Network
 </details>